-Under Florida Statute Section § 784.021, the offense of Aggravated Assault with a Deadly Weapon does not necessarily require that the prosecutor prove that the defendant had an intent to kill but the prosecutor is required to prove all elements of assault along with the following:
+Under Florida Statute Section § 784.021, the offense of Aggravated Assault with a Deadly Weapon does not necessarily require that the prosecutor prove that the defendant had an intent to kill.

 - The assault was made with a deadly weapon, which is a weapon that is threatened to be used in a manner likely to cause great bodily harm or death; and

 - The assault was made with a fully-formed, conscious intent to commit the crime upon the alleged victim.

 Under subsection 775.084(1)(b)1., Florida Statutes, a person can be sentenced to an extended term of imprisonment as a habitual violent felony offender if they have previously been convicted of a felony or an attempt or conspiracy to commit an aggravated assault or other qualifying offenses.